 - Vitamin C: I always bring Vitamin C when we travel so thankfully I had this on hand.
 I took 4 capsules every four hours until the infection was gone.

 - Probiotics: I had probiotics with me as well, so after the infection started to fade, I took large doses of probiotics to help keep my immune system strong.
-I took 3 capsules of this probiotic twice a day and will continue to for a week before going back to normal dose.
+I took Probiotics and will continue to for a week before going back to normal dose.

 - Fermented Cod Liver Oil: Another supplement that I always have with me.
 I took 1 teaspoon of the cinnamon fermented cod liver oil gel twice a day during the infection.